-LACHEL & ASSOCIATES, INC. (Lachel) is pleased to submit our geological engineering report of the annual structural geologic evaluation for the Specification Aggregates Quarry located in Golden, Colorado.
-This report documents the results and conclusions of our 2020/2021field mapping effort and structural geology evaluation.
-This study was performed in accordance with our proposal dated May 20, 2020.
+SCHNABEL ENGINEERING, LLC is pleased to submit our geological engineering report of the annual structural geologic evaluation for the Specification Aggregates Quarry located in Golden, Colorado.
+This report documents the results and conclusions of our 2023 field mapping effort and structural geology evaluation.
+This study was performed in accordance with our proposal dated February 27, 2023 and authorized by Jeff Lines on April 6, 2023.

-Lachel appreciates the opportunity to work with you on this project.
+We appreciate the opportunity to be of service for this project.
 Please call us if you have any questions regarding this report.